spaceline13/rectxcel/README.md

 ## Rectxcel

-Recycle is a Web Application for managing tabular data files
+Rectxcel is a Web Application for managing tabular data files